Jarzka/stylefy/README.md

 # Introduction

-stylefy makes it possible to define UI component styles as Clojure data and attach them into components easily.
-Styles are converted to CSS on-demand and scoped locally to each component.
+stylefy makes it possible to define CSS styles as Clojure data and attach them into HTML elements easily.
+Styles are automatically converted to CSS on-demand and scoped locally.
 This makes writing style code easy and maintainable.

-stylefy is designed to be used in [SPA](https://en.wikipedia.org/wiki/Single-page_application) applications along with [Reagent](https://github.com/reagent-project/reagent). stylefy uses [Garden](https://github.com/noprompt/garden) in the background to do most of its CSS conversions.
+While being originally created with the frontend in mind, stylefy now runs on both Web browsers and servers.
+On the frontend, it is designed to be used along with [Reagent](https://github.com/reagent-project/reagent). stylefy uses [Garden](https://github.com/noprompt/garden) in the background for most of its CSS conversions.

 # Features

-- Define styles as Clojure data, for any UI component or HTML tag
-- Use any 3rd party CSS code (such as Bootstrap) along with stylefy
-- All important CSS features are supported: pseudo-classes, pseudo-elements, keyframes, font-faces, media queries, feature queries...
+- Define styles as Clojure data.
+All important CSS features are supported: pseudo-classes, pseudo-elements, keyframes, font-faces, media queries, feature queries...
+- Use any 3rd party CSS code along with stylefy
 - Manual mode can be used for styling 3rd party components and resolving corner cases in which complex CSS selectors are needed
 - Vendor prefixes are supported both locally and globally
-- CSS caching using local storage (optional)
+- CSS caching on the frontend using local storage (optional)
-- Multi-instance support (you can run multiple apps using stylefy on the same web page if all apps are built separately)
+- Multi-instance support on the frontend (you can run multiple apps using stylefy on the same web page if all apps are built separately)
 - Small and simple core API which is easy to setup
 - Fast, asynchronous CSS generation
-- Automatic style reloading (via shadow-cljs or Figwheel)
+- Automatic style reloading (with shadow-cljs or Figwheel)
-- Server-Side Rendering (SSR) support (currently Release Candidate)
 - All features are tested to work with Chrome, Firefox, Edge & Internet Explorer 11

-# FAQ

-## How is this library different than Garden?

-Garden is awesome, but it's "only" a Clojure to CSS generator.
-If you want to use Garden to style your page, you are pretty much going to write CSS code as usual, i.e. write classes and selectors to stylize things on the page.
-You also need to avoid CSS quirks like name conflicts and make sure you always handle CSS cascading process correctly. stylefy helps you with this; you just write your style definition in a map and attach it to your component in the render function by calling **use-style**.
-There is no need to write CSS classes or selectors, no need to worry about name conflicts, dead CSS code etc.

-Yes, it is possible to easily attach styles to components with Garden too if you use inline styles.
-But if you use stylefy, all your style definitions are converted to unique CSS classes automatically and the corresponding class is attached to your component.
-This is more effective than using inline-styles, especially if the same component exists multiple times on the same page.
-The style is defined only once in the CSS class, not multiple times in each component instance.
-Also, some CSS features are not available to use as inline styles (pseudoclasses, media queries etc.).
-For stylefy, this is not a problem, as it allows you to define pseudoclasses and media queries within the style map and converts everything to CSS automatically.

-TLDR; stylefy it's like using inline CSS, but with full support for all CSS features that are not normally available when using CSS inline.

-## Any real projects using stylefy?

-Yup, for example: [Finnish National Access Point](https://github.com/finnishtransportagency/mmtis-national-access-point), [Velho Design System](https://github.com/velho-allianssi/velho-ds), [Solita Rooms](https://github.com/solita/solita-rooms), [My personal website](https://github.com/Jarzka/Pikseli.org), and [various other projects](https://github.com/search?q=_stylefy-constant-styles_&type=Code)

 # Installation